MCLD/greatreadingadventure/manual/setup/vendor-codes.md

 ### Reporting status

-The GRA is configured to accept invoice updates including an order date as well as a ship date.
-The order date represents the date that the vendor received the item request, the ship date represents the date that the vendor dispatched the item via a shipping service.

-The format for reporting order and ship dates is an Excel file with the following format:

-There can be as many columns as needed in the spreadsheet, the software looks for the
+The GRA is configured to accept invoice updates.
+The format for reporting order and ship dates is an Excel `.xls` file.
+There can be as many columns as needed in the spreadsheet, the software looks for the following:
-following:

 - "Coupon" (required) - used to map to a participant (this is referred to as "code" above, e.g. `X123X-456YY-ZZ789`)
+- "Branch Id" (optional) - the branch ID in the GRA software that the shipment is associated with
 - "Order Date" (optional) - the date that the outside item was placed in an "ordered" status
 - "Ship Date" (optional) - the date that the outside item was placed in a "shipped" status
 - "Details" (optional) - details about the item that was selected
+- "Pickpack Number" (optional) - a packing slip number for the shipment of the item
+- "UPS Tracking Number" (optional) - comma-separated tracking numbers with a shipper

 Those titles should appear exactly as shown here in the first row of the spreadsheet.